adamfitzpatrick/aws-devops-pro/domains/one/docs/code-commit.md

     }
     ```

-1. Make another change, commit it, and push (to the main branch)
+1. Remove the text file you created in the previous section, commit it, and push (to the main branch)
 1. Verify that your push was rejected with the message "You don't have permission to push changes to this branch"
 1. Checkout a new branch named "dev", make your changes to the new branch, and push.
 1. Verify that you can push changes to a non-main branch.